-Take a look at some of the most popular wedding bouquet styles, below!
-To get more floral inspiration, click the link below each wedding photo of bridal bouquets to view the rest of the real wedding celebrations that incorporated these gorgeous bouquet ideas.
+Take a look at some of the most popular wedding bouquet styles and wedding flowers, below!
+To get more wedding floral inspiration, click the link below each wedding photo of bridal bouquets to view the rest of the real wedding celebrations that incorporated these gorgeous bouquet ideas.

 One of the most popular types of wedding bouquets is the round style – a very classic bouquet with lush blooms.
-While most round bouquets showcase one type of flower, such as roses or peonies, many brides feature a variety of flowers with a similar look, such as ranunculus, garden roses, or other popular wedding flowers.
+While most round wedding bouquets showcase one type of flower, such as roses or peonies, many brides feature a variety of flowers with a similar look, such as ranunculus, garden roses, or other popular wedding flowers.
 These types of arrangements don't have to be monochromatic either – feel free to mix up the color of your wedding flowers!
 Photo by Duke Photography; Planning & Design by Tessa Lyn Events; From Real Wedding: Jewish Ceremony + Classic Ballroom Reception in Beverly Hills

-Also known as a pageant-style bouquet or arm sheath, these gorgeous wedding arrangements feature long-stem flowers and foliage or verdure that the bride cradles in her arms.
+Also known as a pageant-style wedding bouquet or arm sheath, these gorgeous wedding arrangements feature long-stem flowers and foliage or verdure that the bride cradles in her arms.
 It's an elegant look for a modern or classic wedding and also allows the bride's wedding dress to take center stage in a fun way since these flower bouquets are held off to the side.
 Photo by Justine Ungaro; From Real Wedding: Modern Wedding at Historic Washington, D.C.
 Ballroom

-Made popular by the late Princess Diana, the cascading bouquet features flowers that fall gracefully towards the floor in a dramatic style.
-If you're looking for flowy bouquets, this floral arrangement is beautiful, regal, and makes quite the statement as you walk down the aisle on your wedding day.
+Made popular by the late Princess Diana, the cascading wedding bouquet features flowers that fall gracefully towards the floor in a dramatic style.
+If you're looking for flowy bouquets, this floral arrangement is beautiful, regal, and makes quite the statement as brides walk down the aisle with cascading bouquets on their wedding day.
 Photo by Brandon Kidd Photography; From Real Wedding: Vibrant Alfresco Ceremony + Ballroom Reception in Newport Beach, CA

 These typically smaller bouquets are perfect for bridesmaids to hold at a wedding.
 Popular for a rustic bouquet or rustic arrangement, the compact cluster of flowers is wrapped tightly and often places an emphasis on greenery.
-It's a more petite arrangement of flowers, which can also be a lovely bouquet for a more intimate wedding or even an elopement.
+It's a more petite arrangement of flowers, which can also be a lovely wedding bouquet for a more intimate wedding or even an elopement.
 Photo by Strand Photo; From Real Wedding: Vibrantly Hued Catalina Island Wedding Inspired by the Ocean

 Like a nosegay, this floral arrangement is small and easily held in one hand.
 It's often round in shape and the flowers are also frequently tied with ribbon.
-Consider personalizing your ribbon with your wedding monogram to create a unique bouquet of flowers for your big day.
+Consider personalizing your ribbon with your wedding monogram to create a unique wedding bouquet of flowers for your big day.
 From white blooms with seeded eucalyptus accents for classic stunning bouquets to a deep burgundy bouquet with purple blooms for a bold bouquet look, you don't need many flowers to create absolutely stunning arrangements.
 Photo by Karlisch Photography; From Real Wedding: Elegant Beachside Destination Wedding in Playa del Carmen, Mexico

-Also known as a kissing ball, a pomander bouquet features a tightly arranged sphere of flowers that's held with a loop of decorative ribbon.
+Also known as a kissing ball, a pomander wedding bouquet features a tightly arranged sphere of flowers that's held with a loop of decorative ribbon.
 It's mostly carried by flower girls as it's easy to hold – plus it looks adorable!
 However, we've also seen a number of wedding ceremonies showcase this type of floral arrangement as décor, with flowers suspended from trees or even shepherd hooks along the wedding aisle.
 Photo by Images by Berit, Inc.; From Real Wedding: East Coast Countryside Wedding with Vintage Details

-Also known as a glamelia bouquet, these floral arrangements feature individual flower petals that are designed to look like one large flower.
+Also known as a glamelia bouquet, these floral arrangements feature individual flower petals that are designed to look like one large flower bouquet.
 This type of wedding bouquet is quite popular for brides to hold, as well as bridesmaids.
 They can look lovely for a classic wedding or even a modern wedding celebration.
 The extended flower petals also create a nice display for photos of your wedding ring!
 Photo by Studio This Is; From Real Wedding: Glamorous City-Style Real Wedding at a Luxury Hotel in Chicago

-These types of bouquets are popular for a number of wedding styles, but they're mostly used for boho-chic and rustic wedding fêtes.
+These types of wedding bouquets are popular for a number of wedding styles and colorful bouquet looks, but they're mostly used for boho-chic and rustic wedding fêtes.
 The casual, loose look showcases flowers that appear freshly picked from the garden, which also beautifully complements an alfresco wedding ceremony.
 Photo by Ryan Ray Photography; From Real Wedding: Outdoor Wedding with Vibrant Pink + Orange Décor in California

 This particular wedding bouquet – ideal for a tropical bouquet – features three stems, but it provides the same look as a single-stem wedding flower arrangement.
 Often a great choice for small-budget weddings, brides can carry just one long-stemmed flower that can make quite a statement.
 We love when brides use larger flowers, such as king protea, lilies, peonies, or even tropical leaves in lieu of flowers.
 Photo by Kir2ben Photography; From Real Wedding: A Millennial Blogger's Festive Post-Wedding Styled Shoot in Florida

-Since many brides feel that a large flower bouquet covers the most beautiful part of their wedding dress, a recent trend is the arm bouquet.
+Since many brides feel that a large flower wedding bouquet covers the most beautiful part of their wedding dress, a recent trend is the arm bouquet.
 Showcasing the same flowers that would appear in a traditional floral arrangement, this style wraps around the arm with ribbon to stay out of the way, so the bride is free to greet her wedding guests.
 Photo by Christine Bentley Photography; From Real Wedding: Real Housewives of Orange County: Tamra Barney's California Wedding

 This final popular wedding bouquet doesn't even feature flowers.
-A great choice for brides who want to keep their wedding bouquet as a keepsake for years to come after the wedding, jewelry and brooches can be arranged into a round bouquet-like shape in lieu of fresh flowers.
+A great choice for brides who want to keep their wedding bouquets as a keepsake for years to come after the wedding, jewelry and brooches can be arranged into a round wedding bouquet-like shape in lieu of fresh flowers.
 This look is especially popular for vintage-inspired weddings since the wedding arrangements can often include family heirlooms.
 Photo by KLK Photography; From Real Wedding: Greek Orthodox Church Ceremony + Glamorous Purple & Gold Reception